 In addition to SPF and moisturizer, you’re going to want to step up your skincare game.
 More potent anti-aging products are going to be needed, such as retinol, lactic acid, vitamin C, and hydroquinone.
 Retinol helps to stimulate cell renewal and slough off dead skin cells.
 Lactic Acid helps to stimulate collagen synthesis.
 It improves skin texture, the appearance of fine lines and wrinkles, and helps those who have hyperpigmentation.
 Vitamin C is a powerful antioxidant that prevents free radical damage, all while brightening the skin.
 Lastly, hydroquinone works to reduce pigmentation and discoloration in the skin.
 Often times, the hydroquinone is mixed with other skin loving ingredients.

-Botox: one of the most effective wrinkles treatments out there.
-If you are just starting to see movement that hasn’t turned into full-on wrinkles or lines, then this is the *perfect* time to get Botox.
+Botox: One of the most effective wrinkles treatments out there.
+If you are just starting to see facial movement that hasn’t turned into full-on wrinkles or lines, then this is the *perfect* time to get Botox.
 If you don’t let those wrinkles ever from, you’re not going to need [as much] in the future.
 And you most likely won’t have those etched in static lines that Botox can’t even take care of.
 However, if you already have a couple of wrinkles, no worries!
 Botox will work just as well!
-Fillers are also an amazing anti-aging tool that can restore lost volume to areas such as the cheeks, lips, or under-eyes.

 When you get your first wrinkles, it’s not the end of the world and there are lots of measures to be taken to help you age gracefully.
 Keep up with the sunscreen, medical grade skincare, the occasional professional skincare treatment and consider Botox/Filler!